16 Apr Anatomy Set in Stone: Planning, Prep and Practice

 Step 4: In which I finally do what I should have done in the beginning

 When I got to the drawings for the nervous system I knew I would need a proper lapidary tool to shape the nerves (and the adjacent stones that fit to them).
 I started with the Hi-Tech Diamond 8″ All-U-Need lapidary grinding and polishing machine (far left, above).
 I added the optional Pro-Flow water cooling system with a water pump, which I’m really glad I did.
 Most people probably use lapidary machines primarily for gemstones, but when you’re using them to shape marble, there’s much more sediment created than the machine is designed to handle.
 Having a steady stream of water helps immensely with that and most days I go through almost 5 gallons of water.
-(Pro tip: Rather than washing out the tray with a hose, cut from a fake or expired credit card and use it to scoop the sediment out of the tray.
+(Pro tip: Rather than washing out the tray with a hose, cut a strip from a fake or expired credit card and use it to scoop the sediment out of the tray.
 Faster and cleaner!)
 Behind the machines above, you see three five gallon buckets.
 One holds the pump (and water) for the All-U-Need, one is for waste water than drains from the machines and the third is for carrying water to refill the pump bucket (much easier than lifting the pump out and having it drip water all over).

 There is honestly no way I could have done the more complex mosaics without the All-U-Need (or at least something similar).
 All of the rounded points of the nerve ends are done on this tool, as well as many other curves on the outer surface of stones.
 Long triangles or sharper angles that couldn’t be done with nippers are now simple.
 I’ve been running the machine 6-8 hours a day for months and it has held up beautifully.
 It’s given me the ability to work in much greater detail.